andrewkhun/azure-basics/README.md

 <br><h2>Step 2 - Create a Resource Group</h2>
 <p>Navigate to the Azure Portal and click on Resource Groups to create your first Resource Group.
-Click Create, give your Resource group a name and place it in a region.
+Click Create, give your Resource group a name, and place it in a region.
 When done click 'Review + Create' then 'Create' again.</p>
 <p>
 <img src="https://imgur.com/HLgJ6ON.png" height="70%" width="70%" alt="Resource Group"/>
 </p>